microsoftgraph/msgraph-metadata/specs/permissions.md

 ## <a name="permissionObject"></a>Permission Object

+The permissions object contains the details about a permission that can be used as claim in a API security token.

 ### note
 The "note" member is a freeform string that provides additional details at about the permission that cannot be determined from the other members of the permission object.